wg-osr/walkerga.github.io/class/specialist.md

 26. **Quick Fingers**: You have advantage on rolls to pickpocket people.
 You can steal things directly out of someone’s hands with a regular (no advantage) dexterity save.
 27. **Recorder Crow**: You have a crow.
 It can make and play auditory recordings.
 It responds to Record, Stop Recording, Play, Pause, Rewind, and Fast Forward.
 Max storage: 1 hour.
 It’s very smart.
 28. **Redirect**: If your dodge roll was above 20, you can redirect the attack to an adjacent creature.
+2. **Rope Master**: You have advantage on all your rolls mainly related to ropes.
 29. **Saboteur**: You can take 10 minutes to break any nonmagical object.
 30. **Second Chance**: Once per lifetime, cheat death.
 31. **Self-Tought Magic**: By tasting an object, you can tell whether or not it is magical.
 You have 1 Spell Dice that regenerates overnight.